LukasKnuth/lknuth.dev/content/writings/java_in_browser.md

 }
 ```

-The generated code is then added to the compile step and can now be used in our web platform.
+I could have used something more fancy to create the source code, but for this simple case, `StringBuilder` is good enough.

-I could have used something more fancy to create the source code, but a simple `StringBuilder` is good enough, too.
+The generated code is added to the compile step for `web`.

-Now we can make use of this in our web specific `Canvas` implementation by simply creating new `HTMLImageElement` and supplying the `src` attribute.
+Now we can make use of this in the web-specific `Canvas` implementation by simply creating new `HTMLImageElement` and supplying the `src` attribute.

 ```java
 private void loadImages() {